 Healthcare Worker Immunization Toolkit

-This toolkit is designed to help healthcare organizations promote influenza and Tdap (tetanus, diphtheria, pertussis) immunization for their employees.
+The Healthcare Worker Immunization Toolkit is designed to help healthcare organizations promote influenza and Tdap (tetanus, diphtheria, pertussis) immunization for their employees.
 It was developed with the belief that it is the professional and ethical responsibility of healthcare workers to prevent the spread of infectious pathogens to the populations they serve by receiving recommended immunizations.
 When you are ready to start working on your immunization campaign, you will find tools here to help you do so.

 “Since we began offering no cost flu vaccinations to all our employees, there has been an increase in the number of staff members who have chosen to be vaccinated and the number of staff sick days has decreased.
 I strongly recommend offering no cost influenza vaccines to your healthcare employees.”